Jewish Holidays for the 2023-2024 School Year

 Binghamton University is closed for Rosh HaShanah and the vast majority of students travel to their home communities to be with their families for Rosh HaShanah.
 Nevertheless, Hillel at Binghamton is committed to making sure that every student who remains in Binghamton has a wonderful home and community with whom they can celebrate the holiday no matter what their denominational affiliation.
 We will make sure that each student who desires is set up with a place to both have all holiday meals and a synagogue to attend.
 Binghamton is home to Temple Concord (Reform), Temple Israel (Conservative), and Beth David Synagogue (Orthodox) and we have a very strong working relationship with the leadership at all three synagogues, especially when it comes to providing Holiday resources for students.

 Hillel at Binghamton aims to provide a thoroughly fulfilling and meaningful Yom Kippur for students of all Jewish backgrounds and denominations.
 Hillel offers both Reform and Conservative services which are led by students under the guidance and supervision of the Hillel Rabbi.
 Throughout the day there are numerous opportunities for students to take part in the services, to sit and contemplate with the books and literature provided, and to join discussion and learning sessions.
-At the end of the holiday, we jointly sponsor a communal breakfast with Chabad of Binghamton.
+At the end of the holiday, we sponsor a communal break the fast.

 Although Chanukah often falls during finals or even over winter break, Hillel at Binghamton makes sure that every student, in each and every community on the BU campus and off campus, is able to light the lights of Chanukah with a community.
 As the Chanukah holiday approaches, we provide the opportunity for students to build their own chanukiyot (menorahs) and help them feel comfortable with the rituals of lighting them so that they can each help their communities in celebrating the holiday of lights.